 - Committing a traffic offense that results in a fatal accident

 - Operating a commercial vehicle outside of the class for which you are licensed or endorsed

-If you are cited for any serious traffic violation while operating your commercial vehicle and convicted twice within three years, that could disqualify your CDL for 60 days.
-Three convictions in that period could disqualify you for 120 days.
+If you are cited for any serious traffic violation while operating your commercial vehicle and are convicted twice within three years, that could disqualify your CDL for 60 days.
+Three convictions in that period could disqualify it for 120 days.

 Does It Matter If You Are Driving Your Personal Vehicle?

-Even if you are driving a noncommercial vehicle at the time you receive a citation, you can still lose your CDL.
-Violating certain serious offenses twice in a three-year period can result in a disqualification of 60 days, and three times could disqualify you for 120 days.
-One of those convictions must result in the loss of your ability to drive through a driver’s license suspension, revocation or cancellation.
+Even if you are driving a non-commercial vehicle at the time that you receive a citation, you can still lose your CDL.
+Violating certain serious offenses twice in a three-year period can result in a disqualification of 60 days, and three times could disqualify your license for 120 days.
+One of those convictions must result in the loss of your ability to drive because of a driver’s license suspension, revocation or cancellation.

 Find Out More

 Find out how we can help you protect your CDL.
 We offer free initial consultations to get started.
 To schedule your appointment, please call 757-742-6115 or send us an online message.
-We have several locations in southern Virginia and Tidewater, and we will help you find the office most convenient for you.
+We have several locations in Hampton Roads and Southeastern Virginia, and we will help you find the office most convenient for you.